Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Every day, Northern Trail Outfitters uploads a summary of the last 24 hours of store transactions to a new file in an Amazon S3 bucket, and files older than seven days are automatically deleted.
-Each file contains a timestamp in a standardizel naming convention.
+Each file contains a timestamp in a standardized naming convention.
 Which two options should a consultant configure when ingesting this data stream?

 - [ ] Ensure that deletion of old files is enabled.
 - [x] Ensure the refresh mode is set to `Upsert`.